LEADERS IN MIGRAINE DISCUSS THE ROLE OF REYVOW AS AN ACUTE TREATMENT1

-Dr Susan Hutchinson and Dr Wade Cooper examine the data behind REYVOW and reflect on what it means for your patients with migraine
+Dr Carrie Dougherty examines the data behind REYVOW and reflects on what it could mean for your patients with migraine

 INDICATION AND USAGE